 You will also be advised to stop smoking as this will increase your risk of getting an infection after surgery, which can slow down your recovery.
 It can also make your surgery less effective and can lead to complications.

 A general anaesthetic will be administered and using laparoscopic keyhole surgery, a sleeve gastrectomy is performed, removing up to 75% of the stomach.
 This procedure leaves behind a smaller 'sleeve' of stomach that holds less and therefore restricts the amount of food you can eat before feeling full.
 This procedure is considered to be halfway between a gastric band and gastric bypass.

 The sleeve is accurately sized by a tube, which is passed down through the mouth and has a similar effect to a gastric band.
 It is a permanent and restrictive procedure that takes around 60-90 minutes to perform and does not require long-term follow up or adjustment.

-You will have access to a dietician for nutritional advice and support, and you will have face to face follow up appointments and check-ups afterwards to monitor your progress.
+In most cases patients can leave hospital after two days and would be advised to be off work for two weeks.
+You will have access to a dietician for nutritional advice, including diet sheets if you wish and you will have face to face follow up appointments for several months afterwards to monitor your progress.